Creating target denominator populations

 Restrictions based on age, sex, and prior observation can again be applied.
 Prior observation requirements are applied relative to an individual´s observation period start date.
 Importantly, when using a target cohort for the denominator individuals must satisfy the age and prior observation requirements on their target cohort entry date.
 (If you wish to stratify on a time-invariant feature, you would create a general population denominator and stratify at the time of estimating incidence and prevalence - see subsequent vignettes).

-In the case below we can see that person “3” and “5” satisfy the sex and age requirements on their target cohort start dates, although one of the cohort entries is exclude for patient “5” as they were below the minimum age at that time.
+In the case below we can see that persons “3” and “5” satisfy the sex and age requirements on their target cohort start dates, although one of the cohort entries is excluded for patient “5” as they were below the minimum age at that time.

 cdm <- generateTargetDenominatorCohortSet(